zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 In the previous post, I’ve described which files and folders are located in Unity project root, which are responsible for what and what should be kept under version control.
 Now we can move on to Assets folder.
 In general under Assets you can create whatever subfolders you want.
 But there are some reserved folder names for special needs.

 I’ve started to write this post on my own, but later found page on Unity Wiki about “Special Folder Names in your Assets Folder”.
 Here you can find shortened version with some extra info from our team experience.
-The original version available on [wiki](http://wiki.unity3d.com/index.php/Special_Folder_Names_in_your_Assets_Folder).
+The original version is available on [wiki](http://wiki.unity3d.com/index.php/Special_Folder_Names_in_your_Assets_Folder).
 {:.quote}